Lower Tamar Lake

-Lower Tamar Lake is located on the Devon-Cornwall border, in England, near Thurdon.
+Lower Tamar Lake is a 35 acre reservoir located on the Devon-Cornwall border, in England, near Thurdon.

 It was constructed in the 1820s to supply water to the Bude Canal.
 It is now a nature reserve.
 It is also a popular fishing lake.

 The reservoir has been formed by damming the River Tamar.
 To the north (upstream) is the newer Upper Tamar Lake, a reservoir used for public water supply.

 The county boundary originally ran along the (natural) route of the River Tamar, but was re-aligned along a (now disused) re-routing of the river to the reservoir's west side, placing the lake in Devon.

 There are several short walks at the lake, such as the aqueduct trail.
 This is a path following the canal that reaches a small building showing the history of the lake.
 Another walk that can be taken is towards upper lake. this route is also popular for cyclists.